 Quake shakes Chilean capital Santiago, no damage seen

-SANTIAGO: An earthquake shook buildings and woke residents in the Chilean capital Santiago in the early hours of Wednesday, though there were no initial reports of damage or casualties.
+SANTIAGO: An earthquake shook buildings and woke people in the Chilean capital Santiago before dawn on Wednesday, though there were no initial reports of damage or casualties.

-The tremor, with a magnitude of around 5.4, struck 36km (22 miles) northeast of the city at 3.15 a.m.
-(0715 GMT), according to the European-Mediterranean Seismological Centre.
+The tremor, with a magnitude of around 5.5, struck 33km (21 miles) north of the city, the U.S. Geological Survey said.

+Residents said they felt a strong shock at around 3.15 a.m.
+(0715 GMT).
+"Lots of shaking!
+Slight at first, one big shake, then continued for about 30 seconds," wrote one on the European-Mediterranean Seismological Centre's website.

+"Woke me up, lots of shaking.
+Set off car alarms," wrote another.

-Chile's emergency service Onemi said it did not have any reports of damage to services or infrastructure and the Chilean navy said the quake did not generate conditions to cause a tsunami along the coast.
+Chile's emergency service Onemi said it received no reports of damage to services or infrastructure and the Chilean navy said it was not expecting a tsunami.

 The long, slender country runs along the border of two tectonic plates, with the Nazca Plate beneath the South Pacific Ocean pushing into the South America Plate, a phenomenon that also formed the Andes Mountains.